Rjesh2006/SubNetting/intro.md

-*here is the easy to understand defination of subnets:*
+*here is the easy  to understand definition of subnets:----*

   - A subnet, short for subnetwork, is a smaller, logically segmented portion of a larger network.
     It's essentially a subdivision of a network created to improve its efficiency, security, and